 He also learned of a legendary duel that had taken place outside the fort on Christmas Day in 1817.
 Two lieutenants, Robert F. Massie and Gustavus Drane, had argued over a card game.
 Drane, who nobody liked, killed the popular Massie in the duel.

 Massie’s friends were so angered, the legend went, that they got Drane drunk and sealed him up in a vault within the fort.

 Cask of Amontillado

 The legend wasn’t true.
 Military records show Drane was promoted to captain and died in 1846.

 But Edgar Allan Poe kept the legend alive.
 In 1846, he published The Cask of Amontillado in Godey’s Lady’s Book.
-The story is set in a nameless Italian city in an unspecified year.
+He set the story in a nameless Italian city in an unspecified year.
 The owner of a wine cellar wants revenge for the murder of a relative.
-He suspect a friend, who he invited into the cellar to taste the wine.
-The friend gets drunker and drunker until they reach the final cask -- the cask of Amontillado -- and the friend collapses, drunk.
-The owner then bricks him up in the wall of a niche and leaves him to die.
+He suspects a friend committed the crime.
+So he invites the friend into the cellar to taste the wine.
+The friend gets drunker and drunker until they reach the final cask — the cask of Amontillado — and the friend collapses, drunk.
+The owner then bricks him up in a niche in the wall and leaves him to die.

-The legend got a boost in 1905 when the old fort was renovated.
+The legend got a boost in 1905 during the renovation of the old fort.
 A skeleton, reportedly wearing scraps of an old military uniform, was found chained to the wall of an abandoned casement inside the fort.